Toadie Rebecchi: Relationships

+Adoption

 In 2008, viewers saw Toadie trying to adopt an East Timorese orphan, after claiming that he had lived in Indonesia for 12 months.
 Producers decided to stop the storyline at the last minute and they introduced Callum Jones (Morgan Baker) for Toadie instead.
 Of the axed storyline, Moloney said "I thought was just ridiculous.
 And it was just to spite Steph!
 I was like, 'What are we doing?'"
 To begin with Toadie is more of a brother figure to Callum.
 Moloney said this was because Toadie "has no idea what he is doing with kids and constantly gets angry and shouts at him first.
 He then thinks about his actions and tries to think how he can get through to him better."
 Bower was pleased with their progression.
 She said Toadie was "working incredibly well with Mini Me" Callum.
 Toadie becomes close to Callum's teacher, Kelly Katsis (Katrina Milosevic).
 Though they date and kiss, nothing more happens between the pair.
 Moloney said that Toadie's newfound parental role had to come foremost to his own feelings.
 Moloney added "He's new to fatherhood and it's like baptism of fire."
 Though he did feel that Kelly would have been a good character to keep in Toadie's life.
-Callum started emulating certain characteristics of Toadie, Moloney said that he was like a young version of his character.
+Callum started emulating certain characteristics of Toadie, and Moloney stated that he was like a young version of his character.